rustdesk/doc.rustdesk.com/content/self-host/pro/FAQ/_index.en.md

 4. Click on `Settings`.
 5. Enter your new password in the boxes provided.

+## How do I delete the default  `admin` user?
+1. Create another account with `administrator` enabled
+2. Log in with the new administrative account
+3. Delete the `admin` on `Users` page

 ## How do I setup my relay servers?
 1. Go to `Settings` on the left hand menu.
 2. Click on `Relay` on the sub-menu.